mishasaggi/toy-problem-workshop-beginners/README.md

 # Toy problem solving guidelines/ tips
     1. Make note of the input and outputs required by the problem.

-    2. Take or create a small test case and solve it by hand without any programming logic
+    2. Create a small test case and solve it by hand without any programming logic

     3. What data types to use
       After you have a manual solution, to start thinking about code representation, start with data types.